hpc-carpentry/hpc-carpentry.github.io/pages/about.md

 #### What Information is Where?

 What is common across The Carpentries - the Code of Conduct, assessment, governance, instructor training, our privacy policy - will be found through this site, while specific Lesson Program material, will remain on the individual [Software Carpentry](https://software-carpentry.org/), [Data Carpentry](http://www.datacarpentry.org/), and <a href="https://librarycarpentry.org/">Library Carpentry</a> sites.
-We will increasingly post on the Carpentries [blog]({{site.url}}/blog/), rather than to individual Carpentries blog sites, and we will tweet through our [Carpentries Twitter](https://twitter.com/thecarpentries) account.
+We will increasingly post on The Carpentries [blog]({{site.url}}/blog/), rather than to individual Carpentries blog sites, and we will tweet through our [Carpentries Twitter](https://twitter.com/thecarpentries) account.